 Training from Hell: Vivio wonders what kind of training Einhart went through, and a scene in chapter 7 shows an almost impossibly heavy barbell on a rack.

-Waif-Fu: Her adult form is extremely slender.
+Waif-Fu: Her Adult Mode is extremely slender.
 Nevertheless, she can punch someone across the room and even gives Nanoha a run for the money in close combat.
-She rarely uses magic and didn't even have a device until chapter 19.
+She rarely uses magic and didn't even have a Device until chapter 19.

 The Worf Effect: Her defeat at the hands of Sieglinde was there to show the latter's talents weren't an Informed Ability.
-Also justified in that her opponent won the DSAA a good ten times and was far more experience than she is.
+Also justified in that her opponent won the Inter-Middle Championship two times and was far more experience than she is.

 Elemental Powers: She mentioned during the training camp that she chose to use both fire magic and lightning magic.
 Using different elemental magic simultaneously is apparently not a common mage skill, evidenced by Teana, Subaru, and Sein's surprise upon learning this.